His weight-loss story will motivate you to change your life

 What has been the biggest struggle: food, exercise, or temptation?

 It’s actually my mind.
 Like how to control the temptation, keeping the motivation.
-But every day, I don’t know if it’s weird, I imagine my dream body.
+Every day, I don’t know if it’s weird, I imagine my dream body.
 I want to achieve this.
 This is what I’ll do today.
 That’s how I motivate myself.
 Another thing is how to fight temptation.
 When I see donuts or cakes on the table, maybe I’ll just take a bite or three and then that’s it.
 It’s not advisable to have cheat days, just a cheat meal.
 Back then, I ate clean meals for three months and then had a diet break for a week.
 So during that week I can eat anything I want but in moderation and portions.

 Do you still follow that?